Indoor positioning

 Add indoor positioning to your app

-1. Load the IPS-enabled map in your app.
+1. Load the IPS-aware map and add it into the map view.
 This is a web map created with ArcGIS Pro that is hosted as a portal item in ArcGIS Online or in ArcGIS Enterprise.

-2. Obtain an indoor positioning definition from the loaded map's Map.indoorPositioningDefinition.
-If this value is null, you cannot create a IndoorsLocationDataSource using this approach.
-Instead, manually use the indoor location data source.
+2. Obtain an indoor positioning definition from the loaded Map.indoorPositioningDefinition.
+If this value is null, the map isn't IPS-aware and can't be used for indoor positioning.

-3. Load the indoor positioning definition to avoid any delays when the IndoorsLocationDataSource is started.
+3. Load the indoor positioning definition to avoid any delay when the IndoorsLocationDataSource is started.

 4. Create an IndoorsLocationDataSource using the IndoorPositioningDefinition.